Exact Combinatorial Density of States for the Critical 1D Ising Model: Introduction

+In its one-dimensional form, the Ising model remains analytically tractable through integral methods within the canonical ensemble, and its properties continue to be explored using various analytical techniques~\cite{PhysRevB.27.4503,Hauspurg_2024,huang2008statistical}.
+Historically, Kramers and Wannier demonstrated that the partition function of a 2D-lattice model could be expressed as the trace of a product of transfer matrices~\cite{KramersWannier1941}.
+Building upon this framework, the two-dimensional Ising model, which had previously resisted a closed-form analytical solution, was exactly solved by Onsager~\cite{Onsager1944} by determining the eigenvalues of the associated transfer matrix to derive the exact thermodynamic quantities.
+Subsequently, the one-dimensional model has been revisited in multiple modern contexts, ranging from renormalization and scaling theory~\cite{Goldenfeld1992,Suzuki1976} to quantum information and fidelity approaches to phase transitions~\cite{Gu2010,Zanardi2006,Quan2006}.

-In its one-dimensional form, the Ising model remains analytically tractable~\cite{PhysRevB.27.4503,Hauspurg_2024} and has been revisited in multiple contexts, from renormalization and scaling theory~\cite{Goldenfeld1992,Suzuki1976} to quantum information and fidelity approaches to phase transitions~\cite{Gu2010,Zanardi2006,Quan2006}.
-On the one hand, Zhang \textit{et al.} demonstrated the direct observation of quantum criticality in finite Ising spin chains using nuclear magnetic resonance (NMR) quantum simulators~\cite{PhysRevA.79.012305}, revealing the sequence of level crossings and critical fields associated with the antiferromagnetic-to-paramagnetic transition.
-On the other hand, Silva da Conceição and Maia~\cite{PhysRevE.96.032121} established a formal connection between the one-dimensional Ising partition function and generalized Lucas polynomials, showing that the canonical partition function obeys a recurrence relation of the Fibonacci-Lucas type.
-These two contributions highlight the experimental accessibility of critical degeneracies and their algebraic support within the canonical ensemble.
+Experimentally, Zhang \textit{et al.} demonstrated the direct observation of quantum criticality in finite Ising spin chains using nuclear magnetic resonance (NMR) quantum simulators~\cite{PhysRevA.79.012305}, revealing the sequence of level crossings and critical fields associated with the antiferromagnetic-to-paramagnetic transition.
+From a theoretical standpoint, Silva da Conceição and Maia~\cite{PhysRevE.96.032121} established a formal connection between the one-dimensional Ising partition function and generalized Lucas polynomials, showing that the canonical partition function obeys a recurrence relation of the Fibonacci-Lucas type.
+Together, these contributions highlight both the experimental accessibility of critical degeneracies and their algebraic support within the canonical ensemble.

+However, an exact analytical micro-canonical distribution of the density of states for the antiferromagnetic Ising model throughout the entire critical excitation spectrum has yet to be established.
+Because this methodology is inherently rooted in the enumeration of micro-states, analytic combinatorics plays a fundamental role in its mathematical formulation.
+The primary tools rely on symbolic methods and combinatorial transfer theorems; while these differ conceptually from the physical transfer-matrix derivation, they are ultimately isomorphic \cite{flajolet2009analytic}.
+The formal construction of sequences, compositions, and multi-sets links microscopic configurations to exact combinatorial coefficients.
+For instance, the number of compositions of an integer $n$ into exactly $c$ positive parts introduces nontrivial mathematical relations intricately connected to $p$-fold Fibonacci convolutions~\cite{Stanley2012,Comtet1974}.

+Consequently, diverse challenges---ranging from the non-adjacency counting problem in linear arrangements to enumerating the independent vertex subsets of a graph---are fundamentally related to the Fibonacci and Lucas sequences~\cite{BenjaminQuinn2003,ProdingerTichy1982,Koshy2001,Bunder01051992}.
+Furthermore, the requirement that discrete configurations satisfy structural equivalences can be directly modeled via linear Diophantine equations~\cite{niven1991introduction}.